-Norwin’s Unified Bocce team began their season on December 17 against Hempfield, and played again on December 18 against Mt Pleasant to celebrate senior night.
+Norwin’s Unified Bocce team began their season on Dec.
+17 against Hempfield and played again on Dec.
+18 against Mt Pleasant to celebrate senior night.
 A ceremony was held before the game to acknowledge seniors Adam Guskiewicz, Travis Roe, and RJ Mahler.

 Many students are aware of Norwin’s Unified Bocce team, but few are knowledgeable as to how the game works.